ScribesZone/ScribesTools/docs/index.rst

 Welcome to ScribesTools documentation.
 You will find here some indications on how to install and use some useful software development tools.
-If you are interested in quality aspect you may also be interested in ScribeQuality_.
+If you are interested in quality aspect you may also be interested in ScribesQuality_.

 ..  ifconfig:: local